 For example, by strengthening the ways internal conflict or disputes are handled, you can make sure everyone involved is heard equally.

-Identify areas where you and your group have structural biases that need balancing out.
+Identify areas where you and your group show structural biases that need to be balanced.
 Think about whether they will affect members equally.
 Were they written with everyone in mind?
 Do they benefit some groups more than others?

 Making structural changes to a group takes time.
 Having ways to track your progress can help you know what’s working and what’s not.
 For example, regular feedback channels, staff retention rates and reasons staff give for leaving.